claudiajs/claudia-api-builder/README.md

 You can either respond synchronously (just return a value, as above), or respond with a `Promise`.
 In that case, the lambda function will wait until the
 `Promise` resolves or rejects before responding.
 API Builder just checks for the `.then` method, so it should work with any A+ Promise library.

+To implement a custom termination workflow, use the [`request.lambdaContext`](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) object, and return a `Promise` that never gets resolved.

 ### Customising response codes and content types